luketheobscure/luketheobscure.github.io/_posts/2019-08-11-how-to-write-an-ambitious-app.md

 }
 ```

-Then your individual packages can simply declare the dependency like so:
+Then your individual packages can declare the dependency like so:

 ```json
 "ember-engines": "*"